Waldemar Magunia: Nazi Party career

 Magunia joined the Nazi Party in June 1921 and was appointed leader of the first Sturmabteilung (SA) unit in East Prussia.
 He served as the deputy Gauleiter in Gau East Prussia from January 1926 to 15 September 1928.
 He was elected as a member of the Landtag of Prussia in 1932, serving until its dissolution in October 1933.
 Also in 1932, he became the Party economic advisor in Gau East Prussia under Gauleiter Erich Koch.
-In 1933, he was briefly a member of the East Prussian provincial parliament.
+In 1933, he was briefly a member of the East Prussian provincial Landtag.
 In April 1933, he became president of the Handwerkskammer (Chamber of Crafts) for East Prussia, serving until 1942.
 In 1934, he attained the status of a Landeshandwerksmeister (State Master Craftsman).
 In November 1933, he was elected as a deputy to the Reichstag from electoral constituency 1 (East Prussia) and was re-elected in 1936 and 1938, serving until the fall of the Nazi regime.
 From 1937 to 1941, he also served as Gauobmann (chairman) of the German Labor Front (DAF) in Gau East Prussia.